Ibeihl/twerp/README.md

 # twerp

-## An easy way to get started working with Twitter's streaming API.
+## An easy way to get started working with Twitter's streaming API

 After cloning this repo, creating a developer account with Twitter, and setting up a Mongodb, you are ready to stream!